Lonely chimps at Czech zoos take to Zoom to connect during lockdown

 The project may be extended from one week through the end of March if it is deemed a success, staff said, adding that it can be a “complicated” process to keep the animals entertained throughout the day.

-Prime Minister Andrej Babiš acknowledged this month that officials had bungled their response to the health crisis, adding that the government made “far too many mistakes” in dealing with the pandemic.
-Critics say the government eased lockdown measures too early, at the end of last year, and that new and emerging variants were not seriously considered a threat.
+Prime Minister Andrej Babis acknowledged this month that officials had bungled their response to the health crisis, adding that the government made “far too many mistakes” in dealing with the pandemic.
+Critics say the government eased lockdown measures too early at the end of last year, and that new and emerging variants were not seriously considered a threat.

 Residents have been placed under a new nationwide lockdown that only permits them to leave home for essential reasons.